At a Glance

 If things do go south, it’s good to know that you have a VPN provider that offers top-notch customer support.

-ExpressVPN’s support department is a model for the rest of the VPN industry.
-The provider offers 24/7 online support chat, email support, a trouble ticket tracking system and an easy-to-use support library.
+NordVPN’s support department is a model for the rest of the VPN industry.
+The provider offers 24/7 chatbot then live chat, email support, a trouble ticket tracking system, and an easy-to-use support library.

 I’ve seldom needed to make use of the provider’s support options, but when I have, I have received top-notch support, with quick, knowledgeable replies to my questions.